Magal88/BINF7700_Capstone_Eisik_Magali/README.md

 **HPC Environment / Setup**

+Run the following commands in your terminal to create and activate the conda environment:

 ```bash
 # Create a new conda environment with Python 3.10
 conda create -n geo_env python=3.10

 # Activate the environment
 conda activate geo_env

 ## References